dharmisha/cmpe273-assignment1/README.md

 # cmpe273-assignment1
-This code can display the contents of any existing file from github repository if the girhub url is provided clone this github repository
+This code can display the contents of any existing file from github repository if the girhub url is provided.

+clone this github repository

 $git clone https://github.com/dharmisha/cmpe273-assignment1.git